Frequently Asked Questions (FAQ)

 Thinking about becoming a doula?

-Let us answer your questions you never thought to ask!
+Let us answer some of the most frequently asked questions you never thought to ask!

 You are a doula at the end of the workshop.
 There are of course other steps to become a CERTIFIED doula, but this workshop will allow you to work as a doula.